Introduction

 This section talks about understanding how you can customize a device control panel screen or how you can customize parameter control.
 You can even extend the existing behavior of notifications.

-Assumption is that you are already aware of how hybrid apps work and are familiar with React Native & Expo app development process.
+The assumption is that you are already aware of how hybrid apps work and are familiar with React Native & Expo app development process.

 API Configuration